Machine Learning Detection of Road Surface Conditions: A Generalizable Model using Traffic Cameras and Weather Data: Introduction

 \subsection{Literature review}

-Research aimed at predicting road conditions from camera images has been completed using a variety of datasets and methods.
+Camera images are used in transportation research across a variety of applications, using a range of datasets and methods.
 Many earlier studies \citep{Yamada2005,Kawai2014,ZhangChunyu2012,Sun2013,hunjunyang2014,Lee2016,kawarabuki2014} employ methods of extracting features from images such as texture, edges, or hue, saturation, and value, followed by classification algorithms including K-nearest neighbors, Naïve Bayes, and Neural Networks to predict various road surface conditions, achieving accuracies ranging 87\%-96\%.
 A number of studies, including \cite{Yan2009}, \cite{omer2010}, \cite{qian2016}, \cite{pan2018}, \cite{wu2022}, use in-vehicle dash cameras from cars, buses, or snow plows to predict weather and road conditions.
 Various algorithms are used, such as Support Vector Machines and CNNs, achieving accuracies ranging 79\%-93\%.
-Other related studies incorporate information beyond road surface conditions, for example, \cite{Huang} use algorithms such as MonoDepth and XGBoost to predict different types of fog from roadway video data, \cite{ZHANG2022298} use CNNs to detect pavement distress like cracks and potholes, and \cite{sirirattanapol} use multi-class CNN to predict multiple attributes including traffic levels, lighting, raining, and wet/dry road conditions.
+Other related studies incorporate information beyond road surface conditions, for example, \cite{Huang} use algorithms such as MonoDepth and XGBoost to predict different types of fog from roadway video data, \cite{ZHANG2022298} use CNNs to detect pavement distress like cracks and potholes, \cite{ports} develop a novel algorithm for autonomous navigation in ports, and \cite{sirirattanapol} use multi-class CNN to predict multiple attributes including traffic levels, lighting, raining, and wet/dry road conditions.
 Road Weather Information System (RWIS) sensor data and camera images are used in \cite{jonsson} and \cite{carrillo2020design} to predict road surface conditions such as wet, dry, icy, and various levels of snow coverage, both works achieving accuracies above 90\%.
 Differences in underlying datasets, classes, and applications hinder direct comparison between these past studies, however, they demonstrate that automatic road surface condition detection has been a consistent and important problem over time.